AndreaCrotti/yasnippet-snippets/README.md

-In this repository there is a colletion of my personal [yasnippet](http://github.com/capitaomorte/yasnippet) snippets for many different Emacs modes.
+# Yasnippet official snippet collections
+This repository contains the official snippets for [yasnippet](http://github.com/capitaomorte/yasnippet), as you can see from the git submodules link.

-# How to use
+# How to install

 1. install yasnippet
+2. clone this repository
 3. add to your .emacs the following
    - (add-to-list 'yas/root-directory "$DIRECTORY_WHERE_YOU_CLONED")
    - (yas/initialize)

 4. M-x yas/reload-all to activate them

+Alternatively run a *git submodule update* after you check out yasnippet (which however might be a bit behind the version in master).

 # Contributing